-The Contact records should also contain Extensions that other members of staff can call within the Asterisk server.
+The Contact records should also contain extension numbers that other members of staff can call within the Asterisk server.

 Connect these Contact records to the relevant Person or Global User records using the Contact Code field on the 'Access' card.
+Please refer to the following pages below for more details about this process: 286 (Named Users); 291 (Concurrent Users); or 294 (Global Users).